Calgary Transit: Bus rapid transit and future

-In December 2012, Council approved the RouteAhead Plan, which outlined the major transit capital projects the city would pursue for the next 30 years.
+In December 2012, Council approved the RouteAhead Plan, which outlined the major transit projects the city would pursue for the next 30 years.
 RouteAhead identified the BRT routes Southwest Transitway, North Crosstown, Southwest Crosstown, 17 Avenue SE, 52 Street E, and Sage Hill (called Shaganappi HOV) as the key priorities for the city.

 Plans not included in RouteAhead – like the 162 Avenue S BRT and the conversions of Route 300 and the 17 Avenue SE BRT into a LRT – were identified as projects to be conducted beyond the 30-year RouteAhead timeframe.
 RouteAhead also foreshadowed the plan of a new BRT route: the North Regional Context Study/144 Avenue N BRT (long term), which would connect Tuscany Station with the planned Stoney Station (Blue Line northeast extension), passing through communities north of 144 Avenue North and CrossIron Mills.